BOLIVIA BIRDING TOUR: DETAILED ITINERARY

-The grasslands and seasonally flooded woodlands of this region of Bolivia are reminiscent of the more open parts of the famous Brazilian Pantanal or of the Venezuelan llanos and harbour the same rich and spectacular variety of birds.
+The grasslands and seasonally flooded woodlands of this region of Bolivia are reminiscent of the more open parts of the famous Brazilian Pantanal or the Venezuelan llanos and harbour the same rich and spectacular variety of birds.
 The open habitat makes for easy viewing and during our stay here we should amass a splendid list.
-Many of the birds of the marshes, oxbow lakes, open meadows and pastures are widespread in the Neotropics, but we will of course be concentrating on the local specialities, and in particular the rare Orinoco Goose and the rare Hudson’s Black Tyrant (a migrant from central Argentina).
+Many of the birds of the marshes, oxbow lakes, open meadows and pastures are widespread in the Neotropics, but we will, of course, be concentrating on the local specialities, and in particular the rare Orinoco Goose and the rare Hudson’s Black Tyrant (a migrant from central Argentina).
 There is even a chance for the rare American Crowned Eagle.

-Among the numerous other species we are likely to see during our visit are the stately Greater Rhea, Undulated Tinamou, Anhinga, Cocoi, Whistling, Capped and Striated Herons, Rufescent Tiger Heron, Great, Western Cattle and Snowy Egrets, Bare-faced, Plumbeous, Buff-necked and Green Ibises, Roseate Spoonbill, Wood Stork, the huge Jabiru, the remarkable Southern Screamer, Black-bellied and White-faced Whistling Ducks, Brazilian and Muscovy Ducks, Black and Turkey Vultures, Osprey, Snail Kite, the attractive Long-winged Harrier, Crane, Rufous-thighed (uncommon), Harris’s, Savanna, Grey, Black-collared and Great Black Hawks, Speckled Chachalaca (a species that produces an amazing dawn chorus), the impressive Blue-throated Piping Guan, the retiring Razor-billed Curassow, the skulking Ash-throated Crake, Pied Lapwing, Collared Plover, Solitary and Spotted Sandpipers, Black-necked Stilt, Large-billed and Yellow-billed Terns, Black Skimmer, Pale-vented Pigeon, Plain-breasted and Ruddy Ground Doves, Peach-fronted, Dusky-headed and Cobalt-winged Parakeets, Blue-headed Parrot, Ash-coloured, Striped, Little and Dark-billed Cuckoos, Great Horned Owl, Great and Common Potoos, Pauraque, Little Nightjar, White-tailed Goldenthroat, Blue-tailed Emerald, the marvellous Swallow-tailed Hummingbird, Black-throated Mango, Gilded Hummingbird, Blue-crowned Motmot, Ringed and Amazon Kingfishers, Black-fronted Nunbird, Green-backed Trogon, Rufous-tailed Jacamar, White, Yellow-tufted, Little and Golden-green Woodpeckers, and Campo Flicker.
+Among the numerous other species we are likely to see during our visit to this extraordinarily rich birding area are the stately Greater Rhea (often quietly feeding in extended family groups), Undulated Tinamou, Anhinga, Cocoi, Whistling, Capped and Striated Herons, Rufescent Tiger Heron, Least Bittern (uncommon), Great, Western Cattle and Snowy Egrets, Bare-faced, Plumbeous, Buff-necked and Green Ibises, Roseate Spoonbill, Wood Stork, the huge Jabiru, the remarkable Southern Screamer, Black-bellied and White-faced Whistling Ducks, Brazilian and Muscovy Ducks, Black and Turkey Vultures, Osprey, Snail Kite, the attractive Long-winged Harrier, Crane, Rufous-thighed (uncommon), Harris’s, Savanna, Roadside, Grey, Black-collared and Great Black Hawks, Southern Crested Caracara, American Kestrel, Speckled Chachalaca (a species that produces an amazing dawn chorus), the impressive Blue-throated Piping Guan, the retiring Razor-billed Curassow, the magnificent Southern Screamer, Limpkin, the skulking Ash-throated Crake, Purple Gallinule, Wattled Jacana, Southern and Pied Lapwings, Collared Plover, Solitary and Spotted Sandpipers, Black-necked Stilt, Large-billed and Yellow-billed Terns, Black Skimmer, Pale-vented Pigeon, Eared Dove, Plain-breasted, Ruddy and Picui Ground Doves, Peach-fronted, Dusky-headed and Cobalt-winged Parakeets, Blue-headed Parrot, Blue-winged Parrotlet, Smooth-billed Ani, the garrulous Guira Cuckoo, Ash-coloured, Striped, Little and Dark-billed Cuckoos, Great Horned Owl, Ferruginous Pygmy Owl, Great and Common Potoos, Nacunda Nighthawk, Pauraque, Little Nightjar, White-tailed Goldenthroat, Blue-tailed Emerald, the marvellous Swallow-tailed Hummingbird, Black-throated Mango, Gilded Hummingbird, Blue-crowned Motmot, Ringed and Amazon Kingfishers, Black-fronted Nunbird, Green-backed Trogon, Rufous-tailed Jacamar, White, Yellow-tufted, Little, Golden-green and Pale-crested Woodpeckers, and Campo Flicker.